-South Africa v Italy
+South Africa into last 16 with first World Cup win

 Post update

-Delay in match (Italy).
+Delay in match because of an injury Hildah Magaia (South Africa).

 Post update

-Thembi Kgatlana (South Africa) wins a free kick on the left wing.

-Robyn Moodaly (South Africa) hits the right post with a right footed shot from outside the box.
-Assisted by Linda Motlhalo.

 Attempt missed.
-Thembi Kgatlana (South Africa) right footed shot from outside the box is high and wide to the left.
-Assisted by Bambanani Mbane.
+Valentina Giacinti (Italy) right footed shot from the centre of the box is close, but misses the top right corner.
+Assisted by Cristiana Girelli.

 Goal!
-South Africa 0, Italy 1.
-Arianna Caruso (Italy) converts the penalty with a right footed shot to the bottom left corner.
+South Africa 3, Italy 2.
+Thembi Kgatlana (South Africa) right footed shot from the centre of the box to the centre of the goal.
+Assisted by Hildah Magaia.

+Sure, the defender over hit the ball, but surely the goalkeeper should have dived to save the ball with her hands.

+I understand that goalkeepers can't handle a back pass, but surely it's better to handle the ball and conced an indirect free kick in the penalty area, than to concede a goal